dotnet/csharpstandard/standard/lexical-structure.md

     ;
 ```

-Conditional compilation directives shall be written as sets consisting of, in order, a `#if` directive, zero or more `#elif` directives, zero or one `#else` directive, and a `#endif` directive.
+Conditional compilation directives shall be written as groups consisting of, in order, a `#if` directive, zero or more `#elif` directives, zero or one `#else` directive, and a `#endif` directive.
 Between the directives are ***conditional sections*** of source code.
 Each section is controlled by the immediately preceding directive.
-A conditional section may itself contain nested conditional compilation directives provided these directives form complete sets.
+A conditional section may itself contain nested conditional compilation directives provided these directives form complete groups.

 > *Example*: The following example illustrates how conditional compilation directives can nest:
 > ```csharp